 Increasingly, outside directors are being required to own significant equity stakes as a prerequisite to holding a board seat.
-In fact, some research suggests that firms perform better if outside directors have such a stake; the trend is toward higher pay for directors with more stock ownership, but with fewer stock options.79 However, other research suggests that too much ownership can lead to lower independence for board members.80 In addition, other research suggests that diverse boards help firms make more effective strategic decisions and perform better over time.81 Although questions remain about whether more independence and increasing diversity among board members are likely to continue.
+In fact, some research suggests that firms perform better if outside directors have such a stake; the trend is toward higher pay for directors with more stock ownership, but with fewer stock options.
+However, other research suggests that too much ownership can lead to lower independence for board members.
+In addition, other research suggests that diverse boards help firms make more effective strategic decisions and perform better over time.
+Although questions remain about whether more independent and diverse boards enhance board effectiveness, the trends for greater independence and increasing diversity among board members are likely to continue.
 Clearly, the corporate failures in the first decade of the 21st century suggest the need for more effective boards.